 - Silverstone is one of the circuits that takes the most lateral energy out of the tyres all year.

-- Ferrari scored their first Formula One win here in 1951.
+- Ferrari scored their first Formula 1 win at Silverstone in 1951.

-- The British Grand Prix is one of the most well attended of the season with around 140,000 fans expected to flock to the circuit on race day.
+- The British Grand Prix is one of the most well attended of the season with around 160,000 fans expected to flock to the circuit on race day at Silverstone.